 10. Funding and developing financial tools to support and attract investment in sustainable transport: It is proposed to create a database of available and more appropriate financing plans and resources (at European and national level) that could fund research, planning and implementation of transport and mobility projects.

 The workshop was part of the activities of the Regional Innovation and Entrepreneurship Plan in Cyprus (RIS Cyprus).
-This consortium consists of the Cyprus University of Technology, the Energy Office of Cypriot Citizens and Chrysalis LEAP.
-The workshop was co-funded by Climate-KIC, the largest public-private partnership active in climate change, and the United Nations High Commissioner for Refugees in Cyprus.
+This consortium consists of the Cyprus University of Technology, the Cypriot Citizens' Energy Office and Chrysalis LEAP.
+The workshop was co-funded by EIT Climate-KIC, the largest public-private partnership involved in climate change, and the UK High Commission in Cyprus.